anaterriente/Analysis-of-mitochondrial-morphology/README.txt

 This method enables the analysis of mitochondrial morphology parameters, such as median mitochondrial branch length and the number of mitochondrial branches interconnected at the junctions.
 It can be used to analyse these parameters in individual motoneurons as we did in Figure 2 of: https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1008844

-# To trace mitochondria in motoneurons, you can use this combination CCAP-Gal4>UAS-mitoGFP, where the CCAP-Gal4 driver - expressed in a small number of scattered motoneurons localised along the sides of the dorsal VNC- binds on the UAS binding sites to regulate the expression of mitoGFP - a mitochondrial matrix-targeted GFP that is based on the Cox8A MTS sequence.
+# To trace mitochondria in motoneurons, you can use this combination CCAP-Gal4>UAS-mitoGFP, where the CCAP-Gal4 driver - expressed in a small number of scattered motoneurons localised along the sides of the dorsal VNC- binds on the UAS binding sites to regulate the expression of mitoGFP - a GFP targeted to the mitochondrial matrix that is based on the Cox8A MTS sequence.

 Image acquisition parameters: To image CCAP-expressing motoneurons, Drosophila ventral nerve cords (VNC) are mounted without the optic lobes and with dorsal facing the coverslip.
 For each VNC, 5-10 neurons are captured at either the left or right VNC side.
 Images are acquired at 2048 px by 2048 px using a confocal microscope with a 100X objective, 2x zoom, average line 2 and speed 5.